carsongro/Improved-Reminders/README.md

 # Reminders
-This was my first IOS app I created forever ago, its basically Reminders app with a cooler UI, the reminders can send notifications based on time, user can delete, and edit reminders.
+This was my first IOS app I created forever ago, it's a Reminders type app but it looks cool, the reminders can send notifications based on a time the user specifies, users can delete and edit reminders as well :)
-Still need to delete notifications when an item is deleted from the list